Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

-Related changes may be decorated with an icon to signify dependencies on outdated patch sets, or commits that are not associated to changes under review:
+Related changes may be annotated with dependencies on outdated patch sets, or commits that are not associated to changes under review:

-The selected patch set of the change is outdated; it is not the current patch set of the change.
+The patch set of the related change which is related to the current change is outdated; it is not the current patch set of the change.

-If an ancestor change is marked with an orange dot it means that the currently viewed patch set depends on a outdated patch set of the ancestor change.
+For ancestor it means that the currently viewed patch set depends on a outdated patch set of the ancestor change.
 This is because a new patch set for the ancestor change was uploaded in the meantime and as result the currently viewed patch set now needs to be rebased.

-If a descendant change is marked with an orange dot it means that an old patch set of the descendant change depends on the currently viewed patch set.
+If a descendant change is marked "not current" it means that an old patch set of the descendant change depends on the currently viewed patch set.
 It may be that the descendant was rebased in the meantime and with the new patch set this dependency was removed.

 The selected patch set of the change is an indirect descendant of the currently viewed patch set; it has a dependency to another patch set of this change.
 E.g. this could mean that a new patch set was uploaded for this change and the descendant change now needs to be rebased.
 Please note that following the link to an indirect descendant change may result in a completely different related changes listing.

-This tab page shows changes that conflict with the current change.
+This section shows changes that conflict with the current change.
 Non-mergeable changes are filtered out; only conflicting changes that are mergeable are shown.

 If this change is merged, its conflicting changes will have merge conflicts and must be rebased.
 The rebase of the other changes with the conflict resolution must then be done manually.

-This tab page shows changes that will be submitted together with the currently viewed change, when clicking the submit button.
+This section shows changes that will be submitted together with the currently viewed change, when clicking the submit button.
 It includes ancestors of the current patch set.

-This tab page shows changes with the same Change-Id for the current project.
+This section shows changes with the same Change-Id for the current project.